The Most Romantic Restaurants in San Francisco

 Cocktails, steak, and a man playing your favorite songs on a grand piano

 The Big 4 Restaurant in the Scarlet Huntington Hotel pays tribute to a grander time in the 1870s when “The Big Four,” a group of four businessmen, philanthropists, and railroad tycoons, dominated the West... and all lived in lavish mansions next door to each other atop Nob Hill.
 The masculine décor involves lots of dark wood, green leather banquettes and club chairs, white tablecloths, Gold Rush and Western Railroad memorabilia, and a grand piano played by a man in a bow tie who is happy to take requests.
-The key to a romantic evening is to start in the lounge with a cocktail made by a veteran bartender before moving to the dining room for a meal of comforting classics like French onion soup, oysters Rockefeller, cioppino, and filet mignon and potatoes.
+The key to a romantic evening is to start next to the aforementioned piano in the lounge with a cocktail made by a veteran bartender before moving to the dining room for a meal of comforting classics like French onion soup, roasted oysters, cioppino, filet mignon, and strawberry shortcake or bread pudding for dessert.

 A swanky supper club with live jazz every night of the week